RobertGoochUK/milk/README.md

 ## Temporary Implementation (will soon be hosted on AWS)
 http://mklacrosse.co.uk/milk/

+## Function: getDosageText

+Return a suitable string to use as the Dosage.text from the structured content within the Dosage structure.

+### Input parameters

+"d" | Populated FHIR Dosage structure or dosage within a CareConnect medication related profiled resource, e.g. CareConnect-MedicationRequest-1 in XML format.

+"o" | Output format. "text" returns plain text. "html" returns multi-line formatted HTML aligned with CUI guidance. "htmlinline" returns in-line formatted HTML aligned with CUI guidance.

+### Output

+A string value that the requesting system can use to populate the .text element to complete the FHIR medication resource, or HTML to demonstrate how the instruction may be presented within a clinical system.

 ## Function: getConcept

 Return information for the given dm+d concept id.